How to Colour Balance Monochrome Photos Using Lightroom Classic

 Why Colour Balance Matters to Black-and-White Conversions

-When we see a photo of a red , as as the colour balance is not completely out of whack, we’ll interpret it as red.
+When we see a photo of a rose, as long as the colour balance is not completely out of whack, we’ll interpret it as red.
 If you examine the image in Adobe Photoshop or look at its histogram, you’ll quickly find that the “red” rose involves large amounts of adjacent colours.
-In the case of red objects, that’s likely to be oranges and magentas.
+In the case of red , that’s likely to be oranges and magentas.

 flowersflowersflowers